mu2mech/mu2mech/README.md

 1. **Download files**

-- Download or clone the repository using the link https://github.com/mu2mech/mu2mech
+- Download or clone the repository

-    Navigate to link and then click Code->Download Zip
+    Click Code->Download ZIP

     Or